Culture of Australia: Other sports

 Horse racing has had a prominent place in Australian culture since the colonial era, with the first spectator sports event in Australia being Lachlan Macquarie's race meeting at Hyde Park, Sydney, in 1810.
 First run in 1861, the Melbourne Cup is known as "the race that stops a nation" for the enthusiasm with which Australians tune in for the annual race, and is said to encapsulate the country's twin obsessions of sport and gambling.

 Basketball is popular in Australia in terms of participation, especially among children.
 The National Basketball League (NBL) began in 1979 and is contested by eight teams—seven from Australia and one from New Zealand.
 The Women's National Basketball League (WNBL) is the top women's basketball league, having begun in 1981, and the national women's team (the Opals) has won medals at the Olympics since 1994.
 Netball has the highest participation rate of any women's sport in Australia.
 Established in 2008, the ANZ Championship is the premier netball league in Australia and New Zealand, featuring five teams from each country.
 The Australian national netball team (the Diamonds) is considered the best in the world, having won 10 of 13 World Netball Championships.

 The Australian V8 Supercars series is steadily growing in popularity across the world, where television coverage allows.

 Australia regularly raises world champion field hockey teams.
 Australian cyclists have won international cycling competitions, most notably Cadel Evans' win in the 2011 Tour de France.
-In 2008, the Tour Down Under, centered around Adelaide, became the first UCI ProTour cycling race to be held outside of Europe.
+In 2008, the Tour Down Under, centred around Adelaide, became the first UCI ProTour cycling race to be held outside of Europe.
 Among young people and within schools nationwide, various forms of handball or downball games have been among the most prevalent sports games for some decades.